Lab Members

 Lauren Finlay

-Undergraduate Student (4th year)
+Masters Student (1st year)

 Lauren is currently in the final year of her undergraduate degree in Psychology at UBC Okanagan.
 She is passionate about enhancing the relevance and impact of research through meaningful partnerships.
 In collaboration with Alanna Shwed, Lauren is contributing to the implementation of the Integrated Knowledge Translation (IKT) Guiding Principles, supporting researchers in building and sustaining effective, collaborative relationships.
 This fall, she will begin her Master’s with the ABC Lab, where her research will focus on risk communication and spinal cord injury prevention in high-risk sports such as mountain biking.
 Outside the lab, Lauren enjoys running, spending time outdoors, working in her community, and connecting with friends.